laravel/vapor-docs/1.0/projects/environments.md

 Vapor provides built-in support for Laravel's [encrypted environment files](https://laravel.com/docs/9.x/configuration#encrypting-environment-files).
 If Vapor discovers an encrypted environment file while booting your application, it will automatically attempt to decrypt it and inject the resulting variables into the runtime.

 To leverage this feature, you must first ensure an encrypted environment file is present at the root of your application during deployment.
-For example, deploying the `production` environment requires a file called `.env.production.encrypted`.
+For example, deploying the `production` environment requires a file called `.env.production.encrypted` to be present at the root of your application.

-Additionally, you should ensure the decryption key is available in the runtime by adding it to an environment variable called `LARAVEL_ENV_ENCRYPTION_KEY` via the Vapor UI or [CLI](#environment-variables).
+Additionally, you should ensure the decryption key is available in the runtime by defining it as the `LARAVEL_ENV_ENCRYPTION_KEY` environment variable via the Vapor UI or [CLI](#environment-variables).

 :::warning Version Requirements